jbardlab/convert_to_ome/README.md

 Then run the following command:
 $ docker buildx create --use
-$ docker buildx build --platform linux/amd64,linux/arm64 -t ghcr.io/jbardlab/convert_to_ome:v0.1 --push .
+$ docker buildx build --platform linux/amd64 -t ghcr.io/jbardlab/convert_to_ome:latest --push .

 To pull the docker container from GHCR, run the following command:
+First make sure you are logged into GHCR: (see above) Then run the following command:

+$ docker pull ghcr.io/jbardlab/convert_to_ome:latest

+On a mac, you have to run in amd64 mode (because the arm64 version didn't run):
+$ docker pull --platform linux/amd64 ghcr.io/jbardlab/convert_to_ome:latest

+To run the docker container, run the following command:
-$ docker pull ghcr.io/jbardlab/convert_to_ome:v0.1
+$ docker run --rm -v "data_folder":/data ghcr.io/jbardlab/convert_to_ome:v0.1 python convert_to_ome.py -d "/data" -o